ASUS ROG Phone 8 Pro vs CAT S22 Flip

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-CAT S22 Flip is better if you prioritize rare 'non-incendive' class 1 div 2 rating for use in hazardous/explosive environments.
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+CAT S22 Flip wins if you value rare 'non-incendive' class 1 div 2 rating for use in hazardous/explosive environments.
+Both are rated highly (4.7★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure